ericjonesdev/benjamin-banneker-history/README.md

 ## 3.1 HTML Validation

 All documents were validated using the free W3C Markup validation service.
 A majority of initial errors received pertained to Font Awsome element duplicate statements, received due to styling and re-styling elements and code clean-up errors.

+Chrome development tools, as well as Firefox development tools where used to view each page and page behavior for functionality.

 ### Home Page
 <img src="assets/images/Index_html - Nu Html Checker.png">